 Today, Mike is co-founder and Chief Technical Officer of Itasca Retail.
 He is chief architect of the company’s in-store application, Magic™ and designer of its intelligent retail data model.

 It’s often in grocery retail we meet people in the industry who started at the front-end of a store and haven’t looked back.
-John too started his career sacking groceries for Skaggs and Winn Dixie in the Dallas-Fort Worth market.
-He continued in stores and worked way through college by stocking groceries in the local Winn-Dixie.
+John, too, started his career sacking groceries for Skaggs and Winn Dixie in the Dallas-Fort Worth market.
+He continued in stores and worked his way through college by stocking groceries in the local Winn-Dixie.
 Incidentally, it was Winn-Dixie who helped him study at the University of North Texas by awarding him a welcomed scholarship.
 Following graduation, he managed various departments (it’s rare you can visit a store with him without hearing an appropriate story about days in store operations), and ran several stores.
 His career moved into CPG account management with General Mills working with a variety of retailers and wholesalers including: Kroger, Fleming, Albertsons, Skaggs, Tom Thumb, Winn-Dixie and Furr’s Supermarkets.

 Today, and for the last 25 years, John has been in retail technology helping retailers solve real business problems in the areas of Demand Forecasting, Inventory Optimization and Replenishment, Supply Chain, Merchandising, Pricing, Price & Promotion Optimization Modeling and Analytics, End-to-End Promotional Planning and Execution, Shopper Insights, Shopper Segmentation, Workforce Management, Decision Support, ERP and Business Intelligence.
 That impressive list of technology background combined with real grocery experience means when John has a conversation with a you, you can bet he truly understands the problem; he was likely in the exact same chair.

-And, when John recommends a solution to whatever is keeping you up at night, you can sleep well as it will not-only solve the problem, but likely bring significant dollar amounts to your bottom line.
+And, when John recommends a solution to whatever is keeping you up at night, you can sleep well as it will not-only solve the problem, but likely bring significant dollar amounts to your bottom line.,

 Frank was born into a grocery family as his father was an A&P store manager and he pushed carts, swept floors and cleaned bathrooms at the age of 16 (there’s that “started at an early age” thing again).
 He stayed at the store working the night crew to get through college at Lafayette.
 When his pursuit of a music career came to a dead end and he had one year to go to finish his degree, he answered an ad in the local paper for night crew and finished a mix of PT/FT school in his final two semesters with FT/PT night crew work.
 They offered a position as a manager trainee upon graduation and it was there he was exposed to the fateful process…order writing.
 He wrote a good amount of the grocery/dairy/frozen orders, depending on vacations and what position he was training in.

 In those days, and all-too-often today, ordering required copying over the average movement from end-of-month to the new order book and ‘twixing’ orders on a teletype machine, and saving the punch tape in case the order did not send using the acoustic phone coupler.
-He was assigned as an assistant manager in the first new Village ShopRite store in many years in Chester, NJ where they had decided to install these new devices called scanners in 1977, and he had both scanning integrity and the front end under my supervision.
+He was assigned as an assistant manager in the first new Village ShopRite store in many years in Chester, NJ where they had decided to install these new devices called scanners in 1977, and he had both scanning integrity and the front end under his supervision.
 Early days meant bad or no bar codes, no price integrity and some really fun opening day experiences.
 The only other scanning stores in the state were two Pathmarks and one ShopRite.
 That led to him eventually becoming Director of Store Automation until 1987.

 After his considerable and distinguished retail career, he joined consultancy C-Core.
 While there, Frank developed a methodology to assist retailers in defining system requirements and accelerating the selection and implementation of retail technology like POS, Workforce Management, Fresh Item Management and Store Replenishment.
 The framework has been used successfully at retailers such as Sobeys, Total Wine and More, Wegmans, and Dick’s Sporting Goods.